-- 1) Connected: Means permanent or temporary connections including aboveground plumbing and hose(s) that convey water from the well or source to a home or business. - Corporate Ownership: Includes ownership by legal entities, including but not limited to, corporations, limited liability companies, corporate trusts, partnerships, and not-for-profit associations. - 3) Seepage Water or Seepage: means that part of a diverted flow which is not consumptively used and which slowly seeps underground and eventually returns to a surface or groundwater source, and which other water users can appropriate as, but have
+- Connected: Means permanent or temporary connections including aboveground plumbing and hose(s) that convey water from the well or source to a home or business. - Corporate Ownership: Includes ownership by legal entities, including but not limited to, corporations, limited liability companies, corporate trusts, partnerships, and not-for-profit associations. - 3) Seepage Water or Seepage: means diverted flow which is not consumptively used and which slowly seeps underground and eventually returns to a surface or groundwater source, and which other water users can appropriate as, but have no legal right to its continuance.
+Typical examples of seepage water include underground losses from an irrigation ditch or pond.